Business Assets Disposal Relief – AKA Entrepreneurs Relief

-The legislation provides that companies and groups with mixed business and non-business trading income can be regarded as trading for the purposes of Entrepreneurs’ Relief if the overall business does not include to a “substantial extent” non trading activities.
+The legislation provides that companies and groups with mixed business and non-business trading income can be regarded as trading for the purposes of Business Assets Disposal Relief (Entrepreneurs’ Relief) if the overall business does not include to a “substantial extent” non trading activities.
 If a company has foreign operations HMRC will consider all company activities, including activities overseas.

 Whilst not legislated, it is widely understood that HMRC interprets “substantial” as over 20%.
 The next question is how non-trading activities are assessed as substantial.
 The answer is, HMRC considers:

 Cash rich trading companies can struggle to meet the trading company requirements.
 We investigate the history of the business and the reasons for accumulated cash to ascertain whether the trading status can be supported.
-The general view taken by HMRC is that cash built up should be extracted as a dividend.
-For most tax payers the rate of tax applicable to dividends is greater than 10%.
+The general view taken by HMRC is that cash built up should be extracted as a dividend and taxed as such.

-Entrepreneurs’ Relief is available on the disposal of shares in a holding company of a trading group.
+Business Assets Disposal Relief (Entrepreneurs’ Relief) is available on the disposal of shares in a holding company of a trading group.
 The trading status of the holding company will be implied from the trading activities of the subsidiary or subsidiaries provided the holding company owns over 51% of the shares in each subsidiary.

 We have seen issues arise where groups trading internationally are precluded under the laws of the home jurisdiction of a subsidiary from controlling as much as 51% of the local business.
 This is an area we can review for you.

 If a company or a member of its group participates in a joint venture the trading status of each company should be considered separately.
 The trading status of the joint venture company can be “borrowed” by the holding company if the joint venture is considered trading.
 An individual shareholder holding shares in the holding company will need to establish at least a 5% interest in the trading company.